vboyev-MSFT/defender-docs/defender-endpoint/android-whatsnew.md

 ## Microsoft Defender on Android enterprise BYOD personal profile

-Microsoft Defender for Endpoint is now supported on Android Enterprise personal profile (BYOD only) with all the key features including malware scanning, protection from phishing links, network protection and vulnerability management.
+Microsoft Defender for Endpoint is now supported on Android Enterprise personal profile (BYOD only) with all the key features including malware scanning, protection from phishing links, network protection, and vulnerability management.
 This support is coupled with [privacy controls](android-configure.md#privacy-controls) to ensure user privacy on personal profile.
 For more information, read the [announcement](https://techcommunity.microsoft.com/t5/microsoft-defender-for-endpoint/announcing-the-public-preview-of-defender-for-endpoint-personal/ba-p/3370979) and the [deployment guide](android-intune.md#set-up-microsoft-defender-in-personal-profile-on-android-enterprise-in-byod-mode).

 ## Microsoft Defender on Android app updates